openaps/AndroidAPSdocs/docs/EN/make-a-PR.md

 - Past Tense -> to show accomplished tasks  -> Quick and immediate visible results

-- Minimum Explanations -> strict necessary to complete the task - <ins>what and why</ins>
+- Minimum Explanations -> strict necessary to complete the task - what and why

 - Ignore options/alternatives/….
 No ambiguity